JohannEid/awesome-wanchain/README.md

 Awesome-wanchain aims to be the hub to find useful information about the Wanchain network.
 __This document is intended to serve our community and we hope you will be able to contribute to it !
 If you find anything missing  please feel free to make a pull request.__

+---
+# Inspiration

+Bitcoin was launched in 2009 by an anonymous individual named Satoshi Nakamoto.
+In his whitepaper Satoshi outlined his vision for "A peer to peer electronic cash system".
+As time went by, Bitcoin started getting traction and was increasingly used in commerce.

+Ethereum was launched in 2015 with the intent of creating a network for "programmable money" which could one day become the backbone of a new decentralized financial system.Time went by, and many new blockchains started to appear each one for a different use case  privacy, scalability, governance...

+These protocols all had a different vision, roadmap and community.
+It became obvious that the future of this industry would depend on many heterogenous blockchains which would each have its own set of rules and governance processes.
+These blockchains would each be in their own bubble, siloed and closed to the outside.

+Much like the days of the intranet, when we had private networks which could not communicate between one and another.
+The question now arose, how do we go from  a network of intranets to the internet?
+__How do we transition from an  ecosystem of siloed blockchains to the internet of blockchains?__

+Wanchain is a project that aims to answer this question. __It  started in 2016 as an effort to build an infrastructure which could support the transfer of value between different blockchains.__

 # Overview Of Wanchain